Quentin-Jimenez/CPE593-Chaining/README.md

 [m-way-trees/Chain_Code]( https://github.com/Quentin-Jimenez/CPE593-Chaining/tree/main/m-wayTrees/Chain_Code )

 Also located in this directory is other files used for development and a testfile to be read in and inserted into the chain structure.
+Includes README file on how to run the code and the main functions utilized.

 ### Chain Operations Diagrams
 Located in m-way-tree/drawings